RetroDECK/ES-DE/INSTALL.md

 There are a number of compiler warnings for the bundled rlottie library when building with MSVC.
 Unfortunately these need to be resolved upstream, but everything should still work fine so the warnings can be ignored for now.

-Unfortunately nmake does not support parallel compiles so it's very slow.
-There are third party solutions to get multi-core building working with MSVC, but I've not investigated this in depth.

-Be aware that MSVC links against different VC++ libraries for debug and release builds (e.g. MSVCP140.dll or MSVCP140d.dll), so any NSIS package made from a debug build will not work on computers without the MSVC development environment installed.

 **Building ES-DE using MinGW**

 For a release build:

 ```
 cmake -G "MinGW Makefiles" .
-make
+make -j8
 ```

 Or for a debug build:

 ```
 cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Debug .
-make
+make -j8
 ```

+Change the -j flag to whatever amount of parallel threads you want to use for the compilation.

 Unfortunately AddressSanitizer, ThreadSanitizer and UndefinedBehaviorSanitizer do not seem to be supported with MinGW.

 You run a parallel build using multiple CPU cores with the `-j` flag, for example, `make -j6`.

-Note that compilation time is much longer than on Unix or macOS, and linking is incredibly slow for a debug build (around 10 times longer compared to Linux).
+Note that compilation time is much longer than on Unix/Linux or macOS, and linking is incredibly slow for a debug build (around 10 times longer compared to Linux).
 The debug binary is also much larger than on Unix.

 **TLS/SSL certificates**